doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

   * The name is limited to 15 characters for compatibility with Active Directory Domain Services.
   * A new *scripts* container is created for samples that leverage the Custom Script Extension for [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows) or [Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux).
 * Creates a key vault with a randomly generated name like *kv-xxxxxxxxxxxxxxx*.
-  * The permission model is set to *Vault access policy*. *Azure role-based access control* is not used to ensure that sample users only require a *Contributor* Azure RBAC role assignment in order to complete the samples.
+  * The permission model is set to *Vault access policy*. *Azure role-based access control* is not used to ensure that sandbox users only require a *Contributor* Azure RBAC role assignment in order to complete the samples.
   * Secrets are created that are used by all samples.
 Note these secrets are static and will need to be manually updated if the values change.
     * *Log analytics workspace primary shared key*: The name of this secret is the same as the id of the log analytics workspace, e.g. *00000000-0000-0000-0000-000000000000*, and the value is the primary shared key which can be used to connect agents to the log analytics workspace.
     * *Storage account access key1*: The name of this secret is the same as the storage account, e.g. *stxxxxxxxxxxxxxxx*, and the value is access key 1.